yonilurie/yonilurie/README.md

 ## About Me

-Hello!
-I'm Yonatan, a recent graduate with a B.A. in Psychology from the University of Washington.
-I pivoted my career to software engineering after completing a full-stack software development boot camp, where I gained over 1000 hours of hands-on experience with React, Python, JavaScript, SQL, and many other technologies.
+Full-stack software developer.
+I pivoted my career to software engineering after completing a full-stack software development boot camp.
+I currently work at the University of Washington as a software developer

-In my free time, I enjoy learning about history, reading, playing word games, watching stand-up comedy, and listening to music.
+In my free time, I enjoy learning about history, current events, politics, and philosphy.

 ## Projects